Doctor of Education

 Flexible Online Delivery

-Courses are offered online using Blackboard, a learning management system requiring Internet access and a web browser.
-Many courses meet once per week in the evening via Zoom, an interactive video conferencing system.
-A five-day, on-campus residency during the first two summer terms is required (dates and times TBD), and an orientation meeting is required prior to the program start in August; date TBD.
+Courses are offered online using Blackboard, a learning management system.
+Many courses meet once per week in the evening via Zoom interactive video conferencing.
+A three-day, on-campus residency during the first two summer terms is required (dates and times TBD), along with an orientation meeting that's required prior to the program start (August 30, 2025).
 Contact the program coordinator for approval for online accommodations.

-For a full list of courses for each study area, please contact Linda Loy
+For a full list of courses for each study area, please visit the academic catalog.

 Our graduates are prepared to: